Sneaks-Community/discordCSGOServerBot/README.md

 # Discord CS:GO Server Bot

-A Discord bot that monitors Counter-Strike: Global Offensive (and other supported) servers, provides real-time server status updates, and notifies users when specific maps appear on followed servers.
+A Discord bot that monitors Counter-Strike: Global Offensive (and other supported) servers, keeps a channel message in sync with their status, and DMs users when a followed map appears.

 ![Version](https://img.shields.io/badge/version-7.0.0-blue)
 ![Node](https://img.shields.io/badge/node-%3E%3D24-blue)